saltkid/gorn/README.md

 Renames your movies and series based on directory naming and structure.
 Note that you still have to rename directories, just not the individual media files themselves.
 This is for easier metadata scraping when using jellyfin, kodi, plex, etc.

 # Prerequisites
-A directory to pass to the cli. have any number of these (any combination of these will work too):
+Have any number of these directories:
-- a root directory containing series directories and/or movie directories
+1. **root directory containing series roots and/or movie roots (subroots)**
 ```
 <root dir>
 |__ <series root dir 1>